Viorel/RationalApproximation/README.md

 pi            |	355 / 113
 e             |	878 / 323

-(The approximate values of these constants consist of about 300 digits).
+(The approximate values of these constants consist of 1000 digits).

 #### A view of the program